The Government’s aquaculture strategy to 2025 sets objectives and actions to guide sustainable growth of New Zealand’s aquaculture industry.

 An important part of the aquaculture strategy is the development of a nationally-consistent framework under the Resource Management Act 1991 (RMA) to manage existing marine aquaculture.

-Last year, the Ministry for Primary Industries (MPI) consulted on a proposed national environmental standard (NES) for marine aquaculture.
+In 2017, the Ministry for Primary Industries (MPI) consulted on a proposed national environmental standard (NES) for marine aquaculture.

 An NES is established under the RMA and sets national rules that replace regional council rules.
 The NES: Marine aquaculture: